On the Instability of Fractional Reserve Banking: Model

 The value function of an agent at the beginning of FM is

-where $G_{j,t}$ is the value function of type $j$ agent in the FM.
-Agents choose their money holding $m_j$, demand deposit balance $d_j$, saving deposit balance $s_j$, and loan $\ell_j$ based on the realization of their types in the following DM.
-The value function $G_{j,t}$ can be written as
+where $G_{j\in\{b,s\},t}$ is the value function of type $j$ agent in the FM.
+Agents choose their deposit balances $d_j$, $s_j$ and loan $\ell_j$ based on the realization of their types in the following DM and they can acquire demand deposits by borrowing loans from the bank.